 DevOps is a combination of development and operations and is one of the most popular frameworks in the cloud.
 Recently, AWS DevOps has been highly in demand for people especially interested in AWS.
 Containerization means abstracting applications from one another in the cloud and it makes the applications very easy to deploy on the cloud.
-Therefore learning Docker or Kubernetes will give a good push towards being a good cloud engineer.
+Therefore learning Docker or Kubernetes will give me a good push toward being a good cloud engineer.

 5. Understanding Virtualization:

 This means not depending upon personal individual hardware that faces problems when scaling but rather running application software on virtual machines.
-This reduces the hardware dependency and also aids in fault tolerance, making it one of the most desirable skills of a cloud engineer.
+This reduces hardware dependency and also aids in fault tolerance, making it one of the most desirable skills of a cloud engineer.
 Examples include AWS EC2 (Elastic Compute) and AWS Lambda.

 6. Cloud Service Providers:

-There are many cloud service vendors that offer storage, database, compute machine learning, and migration services but AWS is the leader being closely followed by Microsoft’s Azure.
+There are many cloud service vendors that offer storage, database, compute machine learning, and migration services but AWS is the leader closely followed by Microsoft’s Azure.
 Knowing how different cloud providers work and ship resources to their clients will help you understand cloud computing in detail and familiarize you with the best practices to follow.
 Other cloud providers include Google’s GCP, IBM, and OpenStack.